Kwame Alexander: Awards and honors

 The same year, Solo was named one of the best books of the year by Kirkus Reviews.

 In 2018, Rebound was named one of the best books of the year by The Horn Book Magazine.

 In 2019, The Undefeated was named one of the best books of the year by Kirkus Reviews and The Horn Book Magazine.

 In 2020, Becoming Mohammed Ali was named one of the best books of the year by Kirkus Reviews.

 In 2022, The Door of No Return was named one of the best books of the year by Kirkus Reviews, The Horn Book Magazine, and Shelf Awareness.

-In 2023, the adaptation of The Crossover, the Newberry-award winning verse novel won the Outstanding Young Teen Series award at the second annual Children's and Family Emmy Awards, which took place in Los Angeles on 17 December 2023.
+In 2023, the adaptation of The Crossover won the Outstanding Young Teen Series award at the second annual Children's and Family Emmy Awards, which took place in Los Angeles on 17 December 2023.

-In 2024 Unspoken, was awarded School Library Association Winner for the Children’s Choice Award.
+In 2024 Unspoken, was awarded School Library Association Winner for the Children's Choice Award.